madees/dbaudio-OCA-Chataigne-Module/README.md

 To learn more about d&amp;b audiotechnik amps, please visit : https://www.dbaudio.com/global/en/products/all/product-types/amplifiers/

-To learn more about OCA protocol, please visit : https://ocaalliance.com/
+To learn more about OCA/AES70 protocol, please visit : https://ocaalliance.com/what-is-aes70/

 For global support on how to use Chataigne and its modules, please join us on Discord : https://discord.com/invite/ngnJ5z my contact there is also "madees".